-The primary sources of guidance for disciplinary action are the NSW Government's Personnel Handbook and the Public Sector Employment and Management Act 2002 (NSW) ("the PSEM Act").
+The primary sources of guidance for disciplinary action are the NSW Public Service Commission's Personnel Handbook and the Government Sector Employment Act 2013 (NSW) ("the GSE Act").
 Your organisation's industrial award should also outline the options for disciplinary action.

 - Your organisation's code of conduct should mention disciplinary consequences if the code is breached.

 - Your organisation's corruption risk management strategy should mention the disciplinary consequences of corruption and refer to documents such as your organisation's human resources manual and code of conduct.